IQDM/IQDM-PDF/docs/source/methods.rst

 Step 1: Match Report Parser
 ============================
-Each report parser has an ``identifiers`` property which contain words and phrases used to uniquely pair a PDF to a report parser.
+Each report parser has an ``identifiers`` property which contains words and phrases used to uniquely pair a PDF to a report parser.
 If all of the identifiers are found in the PDF text, that report parser will be selected.